 - Great value so you can afford it when you’re starting

-- Extra features such as a headphone jack and aux port
+- Extra features such as a headphone jack, USB, and aux port

 Technology has totally changed the beginner amplifier market in recent years.
 Today’s amps can model the sound of expensive amplifiers.
 This can provide a great value, but not all amplifiers are modeling amps.
 Many beginner amplifiers only include two channels, one for clean sounds and one for overdrive/distorted sounds.

 If you buy a 2-channel amplifier, I guarantee that you’ll want to upgrade it if you stick with the guitar.
 Simply, if you buy cheap, you’ll buy again.
 That doesn’t save anyone money.
 This is why I recommend budgeting for a modeling amplifier.

 In general, the higher the wattage, the louder the amp.
 I recommend 15 – 20 watts for a beginner.
 This wattage is loud enough to play with other guitarists.
 If you want to play with a drummer, you will want a 20 watt or higher amp.

 You may notice that the speaker size increases with amp wattage.
 Guitar amps typically have 8, 10, or 12″ amps.
 You should expect an 8″ speaker in a 15-20 watt amplifier.